Guiuan: Transportation

-Guiuan Airport has a 2,800-metre (9,200-ft) runway which can service light private planes, chartered cargo and military planes.
+Guiuan Airport has a 2,800-metre (6,870ft) runway which can service light private planes, chartered cargo and military planes.
 The Guiuan Airport was upgraded in 2010.
 Cebu-based airline Mid-Sea Express had scheduled flights from Cebu City to Guiuan twice weekly on Saturdays and Mondays, using a 19-seater Jetstream 32 aircraft.
 Service started in 2012 but has now been discontinued.